Climate and Average Weather Year Round in Seward Alaska, United States

 The brighter period of the year lasts for 3.1 months, from April 28 to July 30, with an average daily incident shortwave energy per square meter above 4.4 kWh.
-The brightest day of the year is June 18, with an average of 5.4 kWh.
+The brightest month of the year in Seward is June, with an average of 5.4 kWh.

 The darker period of the year lasts for 4.1 months, from October 17 to February 21, with an average daily incident shortwave energy per square meter below 1.2 kWh.
-The darkest day of the year is December 21, with an average of 0.2 kWh.
+The darkest month of the year in Seward is December, with an average of 0.2 kWh.

 The topography within 2 miles of Seward contains large variations in elevation, with a maximum elevation change of 3,271 feet and an average elevation above sea level of 711 feet.
 Within 10 miles contains large variations in elevation (5,433 feet).
 Within 50 miles also contains extreme variations in elevation (6,575 feet).